-Destruction of the black community has been occurring in the city since around the 1950s, especially in Fillmore where there were stages of slum clearance, urban renewal, and gentrification, which probably started during the 1980s and has continued into the 2010s.
+Destruction of the San Francisco hoods has been occurring in the city since around the 1950s, especially in Fillmore where there were stages of slum clearance, urban renewal, and gentrification, which probably started during the 1980s and has continued into the 2010s.

 Housing projects have been one of the city’s main focus of redevelopment, as only Alemany, Alice Griffith, Potrero Hill, and Sunnydale are left completely intact, even though there is still housing complexes in Fillmore and Hunters Points and parts of the Potrero Hill projects were replaced by an elementary school.

-Like other communities throughout the Bay Area, parts of Mission District, Hunters Point and most importantly Fillmore have become gentrified which has led or is leading to a change in demographics in the neighborhoods.
+Like other communities throughout the Bay Area, parts of Mission District, Hunters Point and most importantly Fillmore have become gentrified which has led or is leading to a change in demographics within the San Francisco hoods.

 With the high expense of living in the city and massive gentrification, today’s San Francisco black community has been taken over as much of the San Francisco black population reside in the city’s housing projects or have left the city altogether.